DerelictOrg/DerelictSFML2/README.md

 Dynamic bindings to version 2.0 of [the SFML libraries][1] for the D Programming Language.

-For information on how to build DerelictSFML2 and link it with your programs, please see the post [Using Derelict][2] at The One With D.

-For information on how to load the SFML2 libraries via DerelictSFML2, see the page [DerelictUtil for Users][3] at the DerelictUtil Wiki.
-Note that SFML2 is not a single library, but a collection of libraries.
-Each library has a loader in DerelictSFML2.
-Here's an example:
+Please see the pages [Building and Linking Derelict][2] and [Using Derelict][3], in the Derelict documentation, for information on how to build DerelictSFML2 and load the SFML2 libraries at run time.
+In the meantime, here's some sample code.

 ```D
 import derelict.sfml2.system; // For the system library.